preloader image

 C. Gacha And Loot Box Systems

-Randomized rewards appeal to player psychology, encouraging repeated spending to unlock rare items.
+Randomised rewards appeal to player psychology, encouraging repeated spending to unlock rare items.

 Example: Genshin Impact uses a gacha system, where players spend premium currency to “wish” for rare characters.